 First of all, most women using bioidentical progesterone experience the complete opposite reaction and this is why progesterone is so popular among millions of women.

-The first thing to look at is the type of progesterone you tried – synthetic or bioidentical
+The first thing to look at is the type of progesterone you tried— was it synthetic or bioidentical?

 If you used bioidentical progesterone (compounded is also bioidentical), there could be a few reasons why you may have had a paradoxical reaction:

-In these circumstances, Dr. Cabeca recommends to start on smaller doses of topical progesterone (not the pill – so we bypass the liver) – starting with as little as 10mg (that’s ½ dropper of ProgestPure), and slowly building up from there.
+In these circumstances, Dr. Cabeca recommends starting on smaller doses of topical progesterone (not the pill, so we bypass the liver) and starting with as little as 10mg (that’s ½ dropper of ProgestPure), then slowly building up from there.
 Some women may need as low of a dose as 1mg (that’s 2 drops of ProgestPure).

-In tandem, add in adrenal support – using adaptogens (I wrote about them here), getting enough sleep, getting out in nature, self-care (get #MeCare ideas here) – will be critical to improving your tolerance to progesterone.
+In tandem, adding in adrenal support—using adaptogens (I wrote about them here), getting enough sleep, getting out in nature, self-care (get #MeCare ideas here)—will be critical to improving your tolerance to progesterone.